700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 A minimal amount of cash shall be kept in the central administration office at the close of the day.
 Excess cash shall be deposited in the authorized depository of the school district.

-It shall be the responsibility of the superintendent to determine the amount of cash necessary for each day's operations and to comply with this policy.
+It is the responsibility of the superintendent or the superintendent's designee to develop administrative regulations to determine the amount of cash necessary for each day's operations, to establish any necessary petty cash accounts, to determine how often deposits must be made and to comply with this policy.

 Legal Reference: Iowa Code § 279.8